vippsas/vipps-developers/README.md

 ## Android

-The Android test app is available at: https://install.appcenter.ms/orgs/vipps/apps/vipps-android/distribution_groups/mt%20testers
+The Android test app is available in App Center.
 You do *not* need an activation code.

 0. See the information above about which version to install.